usually makes periods regular, lighter and less painful

 When you stop using the combined pill your fertility will return to normal.
 (Don’t worry if your periods don’t start immediately.
 For some women it can take a few months.)

-The cost of the pill depends on which brand you choose.
+The cost of the pill depends on which brand you choose and how many months supply you order.

-Our prices are for a 3 months supply and include a prescription from a qualified clinician, access to clinical advice by text (before and after you’ve ordered), 1st class postage and discreet packaging of your pills, text updates to help you track your order, and text reminders to help you reorder before your supply runs out.
+Our prices include a prescription from a qualified clinician, access to clinical advice by text (before and after you’ve ordered), 1st class postage and discreet packaging of your pills, text updates to help you track your order, and text reminders to help you reorder before your supply runs out.

 This depends on when in your cycle you start taking it.
 If you start within the first five days of your menstrual cycle then it will be effective immediately.
 If you start after the first five days of your cycle then the combined pill will not be effective for 7 days.
 If you are switching from one method of contraception to another then you should talk to your doctor or nurse about using additional contraception.